wilsonsouto/ahgora-scheduler/README.md

 **Windows:**

-1. Open Task Scheduler
+1. Open Task Scheduler.
-2. Create a new task and give it a meaningful name
+2. Create a new task and give it a meaningful name.
-3. Under the Actions tab, select Start a Program
+3. Under the Actions tab, select Start a Program.
-4. In the Program/script field, browse to `AhgoraScheduler/bin/Release/net8.0/AhgoraScheduler.exe`
+4. In the Program/script field, browse to `AhgoraScheduler/bin/Release/net8.0/AhgoraScheduler.exe`.
-5. Configure the Trigger (time or frequency) according to your scheduling needs
+5. Configure the Trigger (time or frequency) according to your scheduling needs.
-6. Save the task and ensure it runs correctly
+6. Save the task and ensure it runs correctly.

 **Linux/macOS:**

-1. Open a terminal and run
+1. Open a terminal and run:

 ```bash
 crontab -e